 Founder of Rhode Island

-Roger Williams was a firm believer in religious tolerance and that the religion of Christianity cannot flourish until Jesus Christ himself teaches the people on how it should be.
-He always strived for a personal connection with god and believed in the idea of “soul liberty”.
+Roger Williams was a firm believer in religious tolerance and that the religion of Christianity cannot flourish until Jesus Christ himself teaches the people how it should be.
+He always strived for a personal connection with God and believed in the idea of “soul liberty”.
 All his beliefs always kept him tussled with the church which ultimately led to his banishment from the region.
 His rational beliefs cemented his legacy in the history of the United States of America.

 This state holds an important place in history.
 The colony of Rhode Island was the first to give up its allegiance towards English in 1779.
 It was also the fourth sovereign state to approve the Articles of confederation in 1778.